In Honor of Chesterfield Veterans

 • John T. Prout – 5 battle stars, Croix & Guerre; a citation from Marshall Petain of France

-• Carl & John Castle – Were working in Scotland, part of 350 civilians in 10 sawmill units sent by U.S. government.
+• John Liberty Castle – Army Private also in the 31 Company, 20th Engineers - worked in Scotland, part of 350 civilians in 10 sawmill units sent by U.S. government.

 Civil War